 Are there any side-effects or complications from a synacthen test?

 There are usually no side-effects from a synacthen test apart from a small bruise which may appear at the place where the needle was inserted.
-Rarely, your vein used to take the blood may become swollen; this usually settles within a few days.
+Rarely, the vein used to take the blood may become swollen; this usually settles within a few days.

 Who cannot have a synacthen test?

-You cannot have this test if you are pregnant or have had a reaction to synacthen in the past.
-If you have recently had an operation on your pituitary gland then you will usually have to wait at least six weeks before having this test.
+This test cannot be used in someone who is pregnant or has had a reaction to synacthen in the past.
+It is usual to have to wait at least six weeks after having an operation on the pituitary gland before having this test.